Skip to Main Content

 • The heading "References" is centred at the top of the page in bold.

 • Use a hanging indent for your references.
 This means that each entry begins at the left-hand margin of the page, with every line after the first line indented by 1.27cm.
-See the box below for help creating a hanging indent in MS Word.

 • Make sure your references are left-justified for correct spacing between words.